MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-support.md

 -  Third-party open-source projects that aren't provided as part of the Kubernetes cluster deployed by AKS engine.
 These projects might include Kubeadm, Kubespray, Native, Istio, Helm, Envoy, or others.
 -  Third-party software.
 This software can include security scanning tools and networking devices or software.
 -  Issues about multicloud or multivendor build-outs.
 For example, Microsoft doesn't support issues related to running a federated multipublic cloud vendor solution.
--  Network customizations other than those listed in the [AKS engine supported areas](#aks-engine-supported-areas) section.
+-  Network customizations other than those listed in [AKS engine supported areas](#aks-engine-supported-areas) section.
 -  Production environments should only use highly available Kubernetes clusters, that is, clusters deployed with a minimum of three masters and three agent nodes.
 Anything less cannot be supported in production deployments.

 ##  Security issues and patching